-Shopping for local gems can be one of the most exciting parts of travelling, especially when you go to other countries.
+Shopping for local gems can be one of the most exciting parts of traveling, especially when you go to other countries.
 Japan is also a true shopping paradise, whether you are looking for high-end fashion boutiques, souvenir shops or bargain deals, the options are endless.
-Head to the main shopping areas in Tokyo like Ginza and Shibuya where you can find dozens of souvenir shops or departments stores, or visit the traditional shotengai for your local crafts and an authentic Japanese shopping experience however, they can be relatively pricey, especially when you’re on a budget and want to save money for your travels through Japan.
-Luckily, Tokyo offers shopping spots which offer great deals or discounts, located just in the suburbs of the capital city of Japan.
+Head to the main shopping areas in Tokyo like Ginza and Shibuya where you can find dozens of souvenir shops or department stores, or visit the traditional shotengai for your local crafts and an authentic Japanese shopping experience.
+However, they can be relatively pricey, especially when you’re on a budget and want to save money for your travels through Japan.
+Luckily, Tokyo offers shopping spots that offer great deals or discounts, located just in the suburbs of the capital city of Japan.
 If you want a satisfying shopping experience in Japan while saving money for sightseeing and other activities, a visit to these outlet shopping malls could be a perfect option for you.
 Here are the best outlet shopping malls near Tokyo!

 1. Venus Fort (Odaiba, Tokyo)